0xERR0R/blocky/docs/configuration.md

     Use `192.168.178.1` for rDNS lookup.
 Take second name if present, if not take first name.
 IP address `192.168.178.29` is mapped to `laptop` as client name.

-## Blocking and whitelisting
+## Blocking and allowlisting

 Blocky can use lists of domains and IPs to block (e.g. advertisement, malware, trackers, adult sites).
 You can group several list sources together and define the blocking behavior per client.
 Blocking uses the [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) approach.
 For each DNS query, the domain name from the request, IP address from the response, and any CNAME records will be checked to determine whether to block the query or not.

-To avoid over-blocking, you can use whitelists.
+To avoid over-blocking, you can use allowlists.

-### Definition black and whitelists
+### Definition allow/denylists

 Lists are defined in groups.
 This allows using different sets of lists for different clients.